Quality Management

 The process of quality management means what your organisation does to ensure that your products or services satisfy your customer’s quality requirements; comply with any regulations applicable; enhance customer satisfaction and achieve continual improvements.

-The School can provide you with some tools to enable you to take quality way beyond ISO 90001 and continually manage your delivery.
+The School can provide you with some tools to enable you to take quality to ISO 90001 and beyond and to continually manage your delivery.

 What is the real cost of error?